 Following the test flights, NASA will review performance data and resolve any necessary issues to certify the systems for operational missions.
 NASA and Boeing are actively working to be ready for the operational missions.
 As with all human spaceflight vehicle development, learning from each test and adjusting as necessary to reduce risk to the crew may override planning dates.

 The following planning dates reflect updated schedule inputs for Boeing’s test flights as of March 26, 2019.

 Test Flight Planning Dates:

 Boeing Orbital Flight Test (uncrewed): current target working date August 2019

 Boeing Crew Flight Test (crewed): current target working date late 2019

 SpaceX Demo-2 Update

 NASA also is working with SpaceX to return human spaceflight launches to American soil.
 The company completed an uncrewed flight test, known as Demo-1, to the space station in March.
-SpaceX now is processing the same Crew Dragon spacecraft for an in-flight abort test.
-The company then will fly a flight test with a crew, known as Demo-2, to the station.

 The following is a transcript of NASA’s Commercial Crew Program Deputy Manager Steve Stich’s comments during the NASA TV broadcast following Crew Dragon splashdown on Friday, March 8: